cloudflare/cloudflare-docs-engine/src/content/tutorials/github-sms-notifications-using-twilio/index.md

 You’ve learned how to:
 - Build webhooks using Workers
 - Integrate Workers with GitHub and Twilio
-- use Worker secrets with wrangler
+- Use Worker secrets with wrangler

 Next steps:
 - [Authorize users with Auth0](/tutorials/authorize-users-with-auth0)